pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/upgrades_migrations.md

 These updates fall into the following categories:

 * An [**upgrade**](../upgrades/) moves between **minor or point releases**.
-For example, between version 1.12.2 and 1.13.0.
+For example, between version 2.0.2 and 2.1.0.
-Upgrades are typically a simple process that requires little to no downtime.
+Upgrades are typically a simple process should require little to no downtime.

 * Migrations — A **migration** must be performed when you are **moving between major releases**, For questions on how to migrate, please contact your technical account manager or email support@pachyderm.com.